pnp/List-Formatting/column-samples/cycle-pill-styles/README.md

 ## Summary

-This sample demonstrates how colors and icons change according to row index, regardless of column value.
-The formatting cycles styles every 5 rows.
-It can be used for filtering lists and libraries.
+This sample demonstrates how colors and icons change based on row index, regardless of column value.
+The formatting cycles through styles every 5 rows and can be used for filtering lists and libraries.
 Inspired by Ganesh Sanap's Work Progress Category Pill sample.

 ![screenshot of the sample](./assets/screenshot.png)